Course

 Overview

-In this course, students learn about a range of project management methodologies including Agile, Projects in Controlled Environments version 2 (PRINCE2) and others.
-Students will study Agile methods including Scrum, XP, Lean and Kanban, sprints, just-in-time requirements definition, priority-setting and delivery of incremental results.
-The course will explore a range of approaches that may be emerging or may apply to specific contexts such as specific parts of the world or in industries with unique conditions.
-Students who successfully complete this course will cover topics needed to successfully write the Project Management Institute’s Agile Certified Practitioner (PMI-ACP) exam.
+In this course, students learn about a range of project management methodologies including those that are Predictive and Agile (Iterative & Incremental) and hybrid approaches that use a combination of these methodologies.
+The course will explore these approaches and how they may be used and tailored to specific contexts and situations.
+Students who successfully complete this course will cover topics needed to successfully write the Project Management Institute’s Agile Certified Practitioner (PMI-ACP) exam and the Project Management Institute’s Project Management Professional (PMP) exam.

-1. Definition of project management methodology; relationship to the Project Management Body of Knowledge
+1. Definition of project management methodology and its relationship to PMI’s Project Management Body of Knowledge

-2. Contexts for project management and the application of appropriate methods to each context
+2. Contexts for project management and the application of appropriate methodologies to each context

-3. Organizations that support methodologies, including Project Management Institute; the International Project Management Association; the APM Group
+3. Organizations that support methodologies, including Project Management Institute, the International Project Management Association and the APM Group

 Lecture, seminar, case studies, exercises and group discussions.